 The Somerset & Dorset Family History Society (the Society) is often asked for help in locating where people lived in the past, and has joined with Sherborne Museum in a project to transcribe the content of the Sherborne Rate Books held by the Museum, and to make this available to researchers.

-First, the actual Rate Books are being photographed.
-Then the Society is transcribing the relevant parts of the content (i.e. assessment number, occupiers, landlords, property type and street/road) to create a searchable database – copies will be held in the Society’s Family History Centre and in the Museum, so that a rapid response can be given to future enquiries.
+First, the actual Rate Books were photographed.
+Then the Society transcribes the relevant parts of the content (i.e. assessment number, occupiers, landlords, property type and street/road) to create a searchable database.
+Copies are held at the Society’s Family History Centre in Yeovil and in the Sherborne Museum, so that a rapid response can be given to future enquiries.

 A rate is a levy for local purposes based on an assessment of the yearly value of property.
 The earliest rate assessments were written into churchwardens and overseers account books.
 They usually list the householder’s name and the amount payable for his property.